Elchanz3/android_kernel_samsung_r11s/Documentation/userspace-api/media/v4l/pixfmt-srggb14p.rst

 bits per colour.
 Every four consecutive samples are packed into seven bytes.
-Each of the first four bytes contain the eight high order bits of the pixels, and the three following bytes contains the six least significant bits of each pixel, in the same order.
+Each of the first four bytes contain the eight high order bits of the pixels, and the three following bytes contains the six least significants bits of each pixel, in the same order.

 Each n-pixel row contains n/2 green samples and n/2 blue or red samples, with alternating green-red and green-blue rows.
 They are conventionally